 As a past yo-yo dieter, I wanted to share my most recent weight loss story that became permanent.
-And by that, how it took 15 months to lose and how I’ve kept it off for about a year.
+And by that, I mean it took 15 months to lose it and how I’ve kept it off for about a year.
 Nowadays, I live a healthier lifestyle with a thinner body.
 I’m still a work in progress, but I’m getting there.

-Every person who has gone on a fad diet loves telling their story about weight loss.
+Every person who has gone on a fad diet loves telling their weight-loss story.
 Then, most of the time, their weight loss story turns sour when they’ve gained it back, sometimes plus some.
 Almost every dieter gets sick of their fad diet.
-Either that or they stray from it once they’ve hit their weight loss goal.
-I’m guilty of this, so here’s how the story of my weight loss unfolded…
+Either that, or they stray from it once they’ve hit their weight-loss goal.
+I’m guilty of this, so here’s how my weight-loss story unfolded…

 My First Weight Loss Story Involves Getting Away from Processed Foods & Drinks

-In 2003, I was 19 years old and tipped the scale around 200 pounds.
+In 2003, I was 19 years old and weighed around 200 pounds.
 I tried exercising and cutting out junk food.
 I relied on Diet Coke to satisfy my sweet tooth, but it didn’t work.
 I sought treatment from medical doctors, but they couldn’t help me.
 So I saw a naturopathic physician, and he put me on an organic food diet with a series of detoxes.

 I lost a considerable amount of weight and felt better from no longer eating refined foods or drinking Diet Coke or any kind of soda.
 Then, as I started feeling better, I gradually went back to eating junk food again that had the USDA organic label.
 Plus, I fell off my regular exercise routine.
 With the mindset of all organic food being safe, my weight still climbed back up.